pulibrary/rdss-handbook/globus.md

 #### Storage gateways

+Storage gateways are created and configured in Globus (not in AWS).
 There are currently four storage gateways:

 - Princeton DSS Gateway - S3 Gateway `dss-server-data3` (defunct)
 - Princeton Dataspace Posix Gateway - POSIX Gateway (defunct)